BIBLE PASSAGE:

 Whenever a person is feeling down, a ‘gift’ can often lift their spirits.

-No matter what kind of gift you offer to someone, it cannot be a gift
+No matter what kind of gift you offer to someone, it is not a gift to

-There are some people who would rather give a gift than to receive
+There are some who would rather give a gift than receive one.
+Why?

-one.
-They know the joy they can receive themselves when they see
+Because they know the joy they can have themselves when they see

-are gifts that are given routinely on occasions like on birthdays,
+There are gifts given routinely on occasions like on birthdays, weddings,

-weddings, Christmas, new baby, etc. But when gifts are unexpectedly
+Christmas, new baby, etc. But when the gifts are unexpectedly given, it is

-given, it is often an expression of a person’s love and appreciation for
+often an expression of a person’s unselfish love, concern and appreciation

 God has given mankind the gift of His Son, Jesus Christ.
 His gift to